Apple Daily raids and arrests: Court proceedings

 Victor Dawes of the HKBA commented that people should wait for the NPCSC to make its decision before commenting on its impact.
 Dawes also commented "I do understand the government's position and the reasoning given by the chief executive," and also commented that banning foreign lawyers would not undermine defendants' rights and freedom of legal representation in Hong Kong.
 Dawes also said that he believed the situation would not damage Hong Kong's judicial independence.

 In December 2022, after the NPCSC allowed the Chief Executive to grant or deny permission for defendants to hire foreign lawyers, the HKBA said that it believed the Chief Executive would use the permission "in a way that fosters the public's trust in upholding the rule of law."

 However, the Standing Committee of the NPC did not include interpreting the NSL on the forthcoming meeting agenda in December, which pro-Beijing members then u-turned by saying the interpretation might not be necessary.
 Hong Kong's High Court then adjourned the national security trial of Lai in December to September 2023, acknowledging Beijing has yet to determine whether he can be defended by an overseas lawyer of his choice.
 Hong Kong Immigration Department, on the other hand, had withheld Owen’s application for an extension of his work visa.

+On Monday 12 August 2024, the Hong Kong Court of Final Appeal upheld the conviction of Lai and six other defendants for taking part in an unauthorised procession in 2019, thereby sparking an international furore as to whether foreign judges, in particular Lord Neuberger (former President of the UK Supreme Court) should continue their presence in the Hong Kong judicial system.
+Lai was in any case being held in prison serving a five-year sentence for lease terms violations and also pending national security charges.